Updated: May 9

 It is one thing to identify the important categories, it is another task entirely to weigh and rank your choices in a decision-making structure.
 Also, most people's learning process is evolutionary.
 They learn as they go.
 Learning occurs incrementally by attending college prep presentations, performing online research, talking to college counselors, learning from other parents, or doing a college visit.
 It is important to have a process for updating as you learn.

-To this end, we have created The College Decisionator (TM).
-This is a software tool to help you make a college decision.
-This tool provides the college decision framework and walks the user through the weighting and ranking process unique for your situation.
-The tool can easily be updated as new information is received.
+To this end, we have created College Xoice(R).
+This is a smartphone app to help you make a great college decision.
+The app is provided by the non profit organization Definitive Social.
+This app provides the college decision framework, it provides educational information, and walks the user through the weighting and ranking process unique to your situation.
+The app process is intended to be owned by the student but allows them to easily involve parents, caregivers, high school counselors or important others.
+The app may easily be updated as new information is received.
 The outcome is a college decision recommendation dashboard.
 It is easy to see the drivers of the college decision recommendation.

-Next are suggestions for getting the most out of The College Decisionator:
+Next are suggestions for getting the most out of College Xoice(R):

 It is good to complete an initial evaluation BEFORE you go on a college visit.
 This will help you generate good questions.
 In fact, use the evaluation as a checklist in the initial college research stages.